Silence

 “Other times, my voice felt hard and dead.”

-“I never spoke after that horrible day.”
+“I never spoke after that horrible day, until now.”

-But before we can react, the sound and vibration are close, and everywhere.
+We hear the low hum far below us, but before we can react, the sound and vibration are close, and everywhere.

 I reach for the web, to fly away.